 in ways that were free of ideology

-Posted: November 17th, 2017 | Tags: Uncategorized | No Comments »from hilton als’s profile of filmmaker kahlil joseph (bolding my own):
+Posted: November 17th, 2017 | Tags: Uncategorized | Comments Off on in ways that were free of ideologyfrom hilton als’s profile of filmmaker kahlil joseph (bolding my own):

 Then, in the mid-aughts, he was hired as an assistant to the black photographer and filmmaker Melodie McDaniel.
 Working at the Directors Bureau, a commercial and music-video production company in L.A., Joseph learned on the job: he shot behind-the-scenes footage and interviews for Sofia Coppola (whose brother Roman had founded the bureau), and filmed B-roll for that artist of disjunction Terrence Malick, while absorbing what McDaniel had to impart: the importance of representing the black world and the female world in ways that were free of ideology.